 If you need to make a wild salmon meal happen fast, broiling the fish might be your best bet.
-Because the broiler uses such high heat, it’ll sear the outside of the fish while leaving the center of the fillet perfectly moist.
+Because the broiler uses such high heat, going with this cooking method will sear the outside of the fish while leaving the center of the fillet perfectly moist.

 Some ovens cycle the broiler on and off to manage and regulate the heat, but you’re going to want to make sure your broiler is working at full force while the fish is cooking.
 That will guarantee the quickest and most intense blast of heat that your oven can muster.